mavryk-network/mavryk-protocol/docs/developer/contributing.rst

    into account the impact on :ref:`RPC security <rpc_security>`.
 -  If you modify the user API (e.g. add or change a configuration parameter or a command-line option), update the corresponding documentation.
-In particular, for configuration parameters of the Octez node, update the node configuration :doc:`documentation <../user/node-configuration>` and the documentation of the modified component(s), usually referred by that page.
+In particular, for configuration parameters of the Mavkit node, update the node configuration :doc:`documentation <../user/node-configuration>` and the documentation of the modified component(s), usually referred by that page.
 -  If your MR introduces new dependencies, follow the